 One of the pioneers of adult learning theory, Malcom Knowles, explored the role of adult education and facilitation (andragogy) versus the traditional style of teaching children (pedagogy).
 Whereas the traditional teaching approach emphasizes the role of the teacher as the holder of the wisdom, facilitation puts the onus on the participants to become involved in their own learning process.
 The facilitator’s role is to introduce subjects of discussion, encourage a blend of perspectives, and integrate students’ shared experiences.
 This collaborative approach reinforces more of the 70% in the 70/20/10 formula — 70% of what we learn is on the job and through our experiences.
 To our learners, this is their reality.
 A good facilitator is one who is a connector to this reality – the glue that brings the collective "real world" experiences of the classroom together in a shared learning experience.

-To make the transition to facilitator I had to change my mindset.
+I had to change my mindset to learn not how to be a good teacher, but how to be a good facilitator.
 I realized it wasn’t all about me and my understanding of the information, it was about leading my learners to a new understanding within themselves.
 My job was not to tell; my job was stimulate thinking, encourage exploration, make associations, and help guide my learners.

 I taught college Philosophy for eight years, and each time we discussed inductive and deductive reasoning I found many of my students responding like deer in the headlights.
 What did all of this logic mean?
 Why is it useful?
 How could I make the topic of Philosophy more interesting, engaging, and meaningful?